sundeepbassi/The-Wellbeing-Retreat/README.md

 Adding styles to the yoga and meditation sections for mobile screens was shown on love running from the Code Institute.

 The method to make inernal links work correctly was found in the LMS of the Code institute.

+I removed the copyright as I felt it was not needed for this project, the information below is just for future reference.

 I placed the copyright section myself and used a div with a id="copyright" to set it up.